brndnmtthws/brndn-io/content/posts/doubling-down-on-here-and-now/index.md

 ## Being a Human Being

-Presence isn’t about becoming something new.
-It’s about returning to what you already are.
-It’s learning to stop outsourcing your peace to the next notification, the next trip, the next plan.
+Presence, at least as I understand it, is what’s left when you stop handing your peace over to the next notification, the next trip, the next plan.

 The monkey mind, perhaps, isn’t so bad after all, because monkeys are just doing what they do best: being themselves—swinging from branches, playing in the